Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Getting Started with the Acceptance Devices App

-This section describes how to get started with using the Acceptance Devices app.
-After
+Use the information in this section to get started with using the Acceptance Devices app.

-you finish setting up the device and configuring the app, you can process payments.
-For
+After you finish setting up the device and configuring the app, you can process

-information about the types of payments services available in this solution, see these
+payments.
+For information about the types of payments services available in this

 Follow these steps to set up the Android device in the Acceptance Devices